aws/aws-sdk-pandas/.github/ISSUE_TEMPLATE/enhancement-request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

 *P.S.
-Don't attach file.
+Don't attach files.
 Please, prefer add code snippets directly in the message body.*